hhvm/hh-apidoc/CONTRIBUTING.md

 enforce most of the rules.

 ## License
-By contributing HH-CLILib, you agree that your contributions will be licensed under its MIT license.
+By contributing HH-APIDoc, you agree that your contributions will be licensed under its MIT license.